 Some of the old Marx 54mm plastic figures.
 Not sure why I painted them as a kid, but perhaps someday I will use some thinner and see how much of the paint I can remove.

 Some of the vintage Tim-Mee Civil War figures.
 The local stores never sold the corresponding Confederate figures.
+Some of the figures in this shot were made by REL.

 For additional photos of these toy soldiers, see my previous post.